trailofbits/testing-handbook/content/docs/static-analysis/codeql/00-installation.md

 ### Multi-step builds

-It is possible to create a single CoddeQL database from multiple builds.
+It is possible to create a single CodeQL database from multiple builds.
 This may be useful when the codebase is built in a few different Docker containers or when there are multiple sub-projects involved.